Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: Relaxation theory for weakly collisional plasmas

 \subsubsection{Balescu-Lenard diffusion and drag}

-The quasilinear equation~(\ref{quasilin_resp_FP_eq}) not only describes particle diffusion due to the drive as well as the waves excited by it, but also the diffusion and drag due to internal turbulence and collisions.
+The quasilinear equation~(\ref{quasilin_resp_FP_eq}) not only describes particle diffusion due to the drive and the waves excited by it, but also the diffusion and drag due to self-generated small-scale fluctuations and Coulomb collisions.
 The latter is described by the BL diffusion and drag coefficients, given by

 Note that only the mutually resonant particles with $\bk\cdot\bv = \bk\cdot\bv'$ exchange energy and momentum efficiently via collisions.
 Only the longitudinal modes contribute to BL diffusion and drag under isotropic conditions in a non-relativistic plasma.
 In the relativistic regime, the transverse modes also contribute \citep[][]{Silin.61}.
-While the diffusion tensor describes relaxation due to the exchange of energy between the particles via collisions and small-scale turbulence, the drag tensor describes the exchange of momentum.
+While the diffusion tensor describes relaxation due to the exchange of energy between the particles via collisions and self-generated small-scale fluctuations, the drag tensor describes the exchange of momentum.
 As we shall see, the BL coefficients generally dominate at small $v$, whereas the drive diffusion coefficient dominates at large $v$ for a strong enough super-Debye scale drive.